Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Previous Work

 Game theoretic approaches \cite{strumbelj2010}, \cite{datta2016}, \cite{lundberg2017} view the credit assignment task as a coalitional game amongst features.
 These methods baseline a feature's contribution against the average model prediction.
 Game theoretic approaches are challenged by the exponential number of coalitions that must be evaluated.

-Other researchers have developed methods that express the commonality of features the must be present or missing.
-Dhurandhar et al.~\cite{dhurandhar2018} try to find perturbations in feature space utilizing an autoencoder reconstruction loss to keep the explanations in sample.
+Other researchers have developed methods that express the commonality of features that must be present or missing. \citet{dhurandhar2018} try to find perturbations in feature space utilizing an autoencoder reconstruction loss to keep the explanations in sample.
 Their method seeks to find contrastive explanations, which describe what minimal set of features or characteristics must be missing to explain why it does not belong to an alternate class.

-Counterfactual explanations avoid the pitfalls of previous local attribution methods (no need for baselines, no approximation to game theory constructs, no need for universality in features).
-All they require is a sample in need of explanation and a search method to find the decision boundary.
-Lash et al.~\cite{lash2016} maintain sparsity in their \textit{inverse classification} methods by partitioning the features into mutable and immutable categories, and imposing budgetary constraints on allowable changes to the mutable features.
-Laugel et al.~\cite{laugel2018} advocate a sampling approach with their growing spheres method.
+Counterfactual explanations avoid the pitfalls of previous local attribution methods (no need for baselines, no approximation to game theoretic constructs, no need for universality in features).
+All they require is a sample in need of explanation and a search method to find the decision boundary. \citet{lash2016} maintain sparsity in their \textit{inverse classification} methods by partitioning the features into mutable and immutable categories, and imposing budgetary constraints on allowable changes to the mutable features. \citet{laugel2018} advocate a sampling approach with their growing spheres method.

-Wachter et al.~\cite{wachter2017counterfactual} proposed the use of counterfactual explanations to help the individuals impacted by a model based decision why a particular decision was reached, to provide grounds to contest adverse decisions, and to understand what would result in an alternative decision. van Looveren~\cite{looveren2019interpretable} explore loss functions to search for perturbations in feature space and introduce \textit{prototype} loss which encourages the counterfactual to be close to the average representation in latent space of $K$ training samples from the target class.
-In contrast to our method which searches for a single counterfactual instance, Mothilal et al~\cite{mothilal2020} suggest generating a set of diverse counterfactuals.
-McGrath et al.~\cite{mcgrath2018} used counterfactuals to explain credit application predictions.
+\citet{wachter2017counterfactual} proposed the use of counterfactual explanations to help the individuals impacted by a model based decision understand why a particular decision was reached, to provide grounds to contest adverse decisions, and to understand what would result in an alternative decision. \citet{looveren2019interpretable} explore loss functions to search for perturbations in feature space and introduce \textit{prototype} loss which encourages the counterfactual to be close to the average representation in latent space of $K$ training samples from the target class.
+In contrast to our method which searches for a single counterfactual instance, \citet{mothilal2020} suggest generating a set of diverse counterfactuals. \citet{mcgrath2018} used counterfactuals to explain credit application predictions.
 They introduced weights, based on either global feature importance or nearest neighbors in an attempt to make them more interpretable.